 The applications of computer vision in construction are vast and varied.
 By using AI vision to detect, classify, and manage materials, workers, and vehicles, construction managers can optimize their operations and ensure the safety of everyone on the site.

-As the technology continues to develop, more applications of computer vision in construction become technically possible and economically viable.
+As technology continues to develop, more applications of computer vision in construction are becoming technically possible and economically viable.
+AI application in construction is driven by distributed computer vision infrastructures that make AI vision dramatically more efficient.

-If you’re looking for a platform for your organization to build, implement and scale custom computer vision applications, Viso Suite is a powerful no-code solution to implement powerful AI vision.
+If you’re looking for a platform for your organization to build, implement and scale custom computer vision applications, Viso Suite is the world’s only end-to-end computer vision application platform.
 Get in touch and request a product walk-through.